 About the types of research conducted by Kellogs, Jenny told the audience that always-on and agile consumer perception is essential.
 With a focus on ensuring that they stay true to the core values of Kellogs – a place at the table for everyone.
 The final takeaway from Jenny was that researchers should be bold and set their own course.

 The UK brand theme continued with a stand-out session from the excellent Tom Cole, Senior Insight Manager at BT, about implementing journey NPS into BT.
-Tom explained how BT uses the Learn, Buy, Get, Use, Pay and Support method for gathering feedback from customers.
+At the insights event, Tom explained how BT uses the Learn, Buy, Get, Use, Pay and Support method for gathering feedback from customers.

 Tom set the scene for the presentation by sharing the NPS results from BT – and also stated that this was public information.